-The maximum weight for Kit Bag is 15kgs.
+The maximum combined weight for Kit Bag & Daypack on the flight to and from Lukla is 15kgs.
+Therefore, your Kit Bag should weigh no more than 10kgs.
 It will be weighed at the hotel the night before departure and in the morning before we load the bus.
 If your bag is too heavy, we will advise what items should be left behind.